 For Maltese girls, that means the start of their heat cycle.
 This occurs twice a year for two to three weeks unless they are spayed.

-- A Maltese female usually has a bloody discharge during her heat cycle that attracts male dogs.
-The discharge is messy and the amount varies depending on the female.
+• A Maltese female usually has a bloody discharge during her heat cycle, which attracts male dogs.
+The discharge is messy, and the amount varies depending on the female.
 Dog diapers can help with this issue.

-- Female Maltese are likely to experience some pain and cramping during the heat cycle.
+• Female Maltese will likely experience some pain and cramping during the heat cycle.

-A walk outside during heat season can become risky if male dogs are in the vicinity.
+A walk outside during heat season can become risky if male dogs are nearby.

 Male Maltese

-Male Maltese are sexually active all year long and do not have seasons unless they are neutered.
+Male Maltese are sexually active all year and do not have seasons unless neutered.

-Neutered Maltese boys rarely exhibit secondary sexual behavior such as humping, or marking, or lifting of legs.
+Neutered Maltese boys rarely exhibit secondary sexual behavior such as humping, marking, or lifting of legs.

 When Should You Have Your Maltese Spayed or Neutered?

-You should have your male Maltese neutered after he has reached the age of puberty.
+It would be best if you had your male Maltese neutered after he has reached puberty.
 If you do not neuter your Maltese boy before eight months of age, he is likely to start marking his territory.

-For female Maltese’s, there is no dead set answer as to when you should have them spayed.
+There is no dead-set answer for female Maltese regarding when you should have them spayed.
 Many experts recommend spaying before the first heat.
 Remember that Female Maltese should be spayed between seasons and not during them.

-Neutering and spaying your Maltese will also ensure that your fur buddy is on its best behavior at all times.
+Neutering and spaying your Maltese will also ensure that your fur buddy is always on its best behavior.

-Female Maltese can reproduce as young as four months old, and male Maltese can as of six months.
-Vets typically suggest that you should have your Maltese spayed or neutered between the ages of four and nine months.
-We would recommend consulting your vet for a personalized viewpoint.
+Female Maltese can reproduce as young as four months old, and male Maltese can reproduce as young as six months.
+Vets typically suggest that you have your Maltese spayed or neutered between four and nine months.
+We recommend consulting your vet for a personalized viewpoint.

 Price: Male vs. Female Maltese